After pulling billions, former Pimco investors may not be better off

 Some funds with very short track records have shown inflows that coincide with the Pimco money exodus.

-Still, the fund's year-to-date total return of 3.56 percent lags the 4.74 percent total return of the $162.8 billion Pimco Total Return Fund, which Gross ran for 27 years.
+Still, the fund's year-to-date total return of 3.56 percent lags the 4.74 percent total return of the $162.8 billion Pimco Total Return Fund (PTTAX.O), which Gross ran for 27 years.
 And the JPMorgan fund costs more, with a net expense ratio of 0.66 for its institutional shares.

 It is rare to see a less established fund gather that much in assets so quickly, Rosenbluth said.